rezarajan/sdc-path-planning/docs/Model Documentation.md

 #### 1. The code model for generating paths is described in detail.
 This can be part of the README or a separate doc labeled "Model Documentation".

 You're reading it! and here is a link to my [project code](https://github.com/rezarajan/sdc-path-planning.git).
-A video showcasing the car driving for 25 minutes is available [here](https://youtu.be/lzqQZv1BSao).
+A video showcasing the car driving for 4.32 miles, in five trials, is available [here](https://youtu.be/VFb8rHQNdyM).

 ---